 Every city in the world has a story to unfold.
 The ancient cities have all the more tales engulfed with rich cultural heritage to share.
 They have an intriguing history, beautiful architecture, and showcase the imprints of evolving human civilisations.
 Most of the ancient cities in the world have stood the test of time apart from human invasions and geographical calamities.
 So let’s take a look at 10 ancient cities around the world that are still thriving today.

 Damascus, Syria – 11,000 years old

 Also named as the capital of Arab culture, Damascus is the oldest city in the world that has seen many of the great civilizations rise and fall.
-According to some research studies and evidence, Damascus was first inhabited in the second half of the seventh millennia B.C.
+According to research studies and historical evidence, Damascus was first inhabited in the second half of the seventh millennia B.C.
 It is the oldest continuously inhabited cities in the world, and is a prominent cultural centre of the Arab world.
 Today Damascus is a metropolitan area with more than two million population and was named the Arab Capital of Culture in 2008.

 Aleppo, Syria – 8,000 years old

 Aleppo serves as the capital of the Aleppo Governorate, and it has been continuously inhabited for more than 8,000 years.
 It is a fact that the remnants dating back to 11,000 B.C of human settlements have been found there.
 Aleppo is actually located between the Mediterranean Sea and Mesopotamia, and due to its geographical location, it became an important trading hub during the ancient era.
 However, due to warfare between the government and rebel forces that have killed thousands and forced many to flee from their homes, Aleppo has been facing devastation since 2012.

 Byblos, Lebanon – 7,000 years old